parkandrew/conveni-friends/server/README.md

 create database cs130_project;
 ```

-Also within the MySQL shell, we need to set up our tables.
+(On a Windows machine): Also within the MySQL shell, we need to set up our tables.
 To run the setup.sql file, we need the location it lives in on disk.
 I put my conveni-friends folder in my Desktop directory, so my command would look like:

 ```
 source C:\Users\Andrew\Desktop\conveni-friends\setup.sql